 Think you could be addicted to pornography (or your partner thinks you are)?
 Curious or even desperate to know if your behaviour is normal or not?
 And, if you are addicted – what on earth can you do to help yourself?

 If you think you’ve got an addiction, that would suggest to me that you know you’re spending too much time thinking about, watching and/or engaging in any and all things sex-related.
-I'm including erotica here too - just in case you though that wouldn't count. ;-) According to Prof Jeff Logue, erotica is more relational and favoured by women, while men tend to use pornography. *)
+I’m including erotica here too – just in case you thought that wouldn’t count. ;-) According to Prof Jeff Logue, erotica is more relational and favoured by women, while men tend to use pornography. *)

 I’m going to make the assumption that you are feeling worried and that you really want to change your behaviour.
 So I’m delighted that you’ve landed on this page – it hopefully means you’re perhaps ready to challenge yourself, confront your addiction and start turning your life around.